-Importantly, there is very little difference in the transmission mechanism of EPU shocks across regimes.
-To investigate further, we plot the responses of economic variables to model-implied overall economic uncertainty, which corresponds to the stochastic volatility factor common to all variables in the system, in Figure 6.
-These plots reveal asymmetries in the response of all variables across high and low EPU regimes.
-In particular, within the high EPU regime, the surge in EPU is larger relative to the response in low EPU regime.
+To investigate the role of uncertainty further, we plot the responses of economic variables to model-implied overall economic uncertainty, which corresponds to the stochastic volatility factor common to all variables in the system, in Figure 7.
+Unlike the results reported in Figure 6, these plots reveal some important asymmetries in the response of EPU, GDP growth and CPI inflation across high and low EPU regimes.
+In particular, within the high EPU regime, the surge in EPU is larger relative to the response in the low EPU regime.
 Also notice that GDP growth and inflation decline on impact in the high EPU regime, but rise in the low EPU regime.
-Divisia money growth declines in both regimes, but the magnitude of the contraction is greater in the high EPU regime.
-Finally, regarding financial stress, the response is similar across both regimes.
+Divisia money growth declines in both regimes, but the magnitude of the contraction is greater in the high EPU